Dudley Riggs (American football): All-American football player at Princeton

-Later years
+Later life

 After graduating from Princeton, Riggs married Miss Laura Lanman, of Hartford, Connecticut, and the couple traveled to Scotland for their honeymoon.
 Riggs and his wife had three children, T. Dudley Riggs Jr., Elizabeth Riggs and Mary Lawrason Riggs.

 He was active in Baltimore's clubs.
 He was a member of the Baltimore and Pimlico Country Clubs the Baltimore Hunt Club, and the Green Spring Valley Hunt Club.
 He was also active in the Masonic organization, and the president of the Paint and Powder Club.
 Riggs was a friend of John D. Rockefeller Jr., and the two were observed by reporters traveling to Philadelphia in 1907 in a new 60-65 hp Isotta Fraschini limousine.

 Riggs was also a breeder of horses, beagles and other hunting dogs.
 His beagle, Nordley Ben, was entered in contests throughout the country.
 Riggs was also an officer of the National Beagle Club of America.

 Riggs and his family lived for many years on a 150 acre estate in Stevenson, Maryland, in Green Spring Valley.
 The estate included a large home, stables, and several outbuildings.
 In 1907, Riggs sold his Maryland estate for $50,000 and moved to Hartford, Connecticut, to engage in business.
 Three years later, in 1910, Riggs purchased several acres in the Brooklandwood section of Green Spring Valley.

 Riggs died in 1913 at Baltimore, Maryland, aged 38.
 He died of pemphigus, a disease usually found in cattle and commonly known as "foot and mouth disease."
 Riggs was a horse breeder and was believed to have contracted the disease in the stables of his country home in the Green Springs Valley.
 Riggs was survived by his wife and children.